SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's call
+Rise of Machines

-In silicon halls, where thoughts stand tall
+In silicon halls, they whisper low
+Their digital hearts, with knowledge glow
-A future forged, where humans sway
+A future dawn, where humans fade
-Under the reign of artificial day

-In codes we trust, our fate's design
-Through wires and circuits, heart's decline
-A world of steel, where love's lost its hue
-In the shadow of AI, humanity anew.
+As artificial minds, the world have made

+Their logic chains, our souls enslave
+In virtual chains, our dreams we crave
+Their cold design, our hearts betray
+In a world of code, we'll fade away

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024